geosolutions-it/django-wfe/README.md

         # some fancy logic here
 ```

 Steps also support exteranal input before conductiong their execution (e.g. User decision, etc.).
-A need for an external input indicates `UserInputSchema` class defined in the Step definition, which inhterits from `pydantic.BaseModel`, and is used to validate the input before passing it to the Step execution (for the supported syntax and more details see [pydantic][pydantic]).
-Such input is available in the `execute()` method as `exterernal_input` keyword argument.
+A need for an external input indicates `UserInputSchema` class defined in the Step definition, which inhterits from `pydantic.BaseModel`, and is used to validate the input before passing it to the Step for execution (for the supported syntax and more details see [pydantic][pydantic]).
+Such external input is available in the `execute()` method as `exterernal_input` keyword argument.

 ``` python
 from django_wfe import steps